 Binders or Folders: Three ring binders are great for quick access.
 If you use the clear plastic sleeves, you can protect important paperwork from tearing or getting damaged.
 I tend to put materials I need and use frequently in binder and store other papers I may need later or for reference away in my filing cabinet.
 I keep my binders in my bookcase right next to my desk so I can grab them right away.
-Above is my inventory, workshop notes and blog archive stored in three ring binders.

-Desk: Some desks are built with a drawer that holds hanging files, but consider using each drawer or shelf for different papers.
+Storage: Some desks are built with a drawer that holds hanging files, but consider using each drawer or shelf for different papers.
 Keep them neat by placing them in large manilla folders, or using a paper tray.

 Don’t let lack of storage furniture impede your creative paper filing, I found my filing cabinet next to a dumpster.
 Completely free!
 Use old or extra furniture that would store your papers in a dry safe manner if you can.
 Who wants to spend a couple hundred dollars on a brand new filing cabinet when you can invest that money into your creative work?